arthurysong/atribecalledarty.github.io/_posts/2020-04-10-react_lifecycle_methods.markdown

 }
 ```

+`this.props.clearErrors()` is mapped to a dispatch action that will clear the errors key in my redux state.

 *`componentWillUnmount()` is the last method that is executed before the component is removed from the DOM*.
 This is the perfect place to clean up any generated errors from a component.
-Any form that unmounts should clean up the errors, which is stored in Redux state, so that any other components that use FormErrors will have a 'new' FormErrors component.
+Any time FormErrors unmounts, it should clean up the errors, which is stored in Redux state, so that any other components that use FormErrors will have a 'new' FormErrors component.

-`this.props.clearErrors()` is mapped to a dispatch action that will clear the errors key in my redux state.
-So now anytime the FormErrors component unmounts, the errors in my redux state will be deleted, and when I navigate to a different form there will be no more errors.
+Now, anytime the FormErrors component unmounts, the errors in my redux state will be deleted, and when I navigate to a different form there will be a clean FormErrors component.

 ### ComponentDidMount() & ComponentDidUpdate()
 **`componentDidMount()` and `componentDidUpdate()` were very useful for directing the webflow of the application.**

-For example, when a user successfully creates his account, he should be redirected again to their account page.
+For example, when a user successfully creates his account, he should be redirected again to his account page.

 For my project I used Rails sessions to keep track of user authentication, and stored the `isLoggedIn` status of the application and logged in `user` in Redux state.
-For more information about authetication check out my other [blog post](https://atribecalledarty.github.io/how_i_authenticated_users_react_application_w_rails_api) about authenticating and authorizing users.
+For more information about authetication, check out my other [blog post](https://atribecalledarty.github.io/how_i_authenticated_users_react_application_w_rails_api) about authenticating users.

 This is my form SignupForm.